Bones

 Common bone diseases often affect the bone density, e.g. in young children due to malnutrition.
 For example, rickets is a bone deformity seen in young children who lack vitamin D. Their legs are disfigured and they have trouble walking.
 The damage is irreversible though surgery may help.
 Osteomalacia and osteoporosis are diseases seen mainly in adulthood.

-Osteomalacia is the improper mineralisation of bone due to a lack of available calcium and phosphate.
+Osteomalacia is the improper mineralization of bone due to a lack of available calcium and phosphate.
 The bone density decreases and the bones become soft.
 Osteoporosis has been noted in all ages but mostly in postmenopausal and elderly women.
 A progressive decrease in bone density increases the risk of fracture.
 Patients who are on long-term steroid medication are in particular risk.